Hitham2496/pytorch-training/README.md

 ### **Prerequisites**
 1. You need to have completed the Sanger farm course, and have a valid LSF group.
-2. You need to save the following file to your laptop as `kernel.json`:
+2. You need to save the following file to your laptop as `kernel.json` (also attached in the repository):
 ```
 {
  "argv": [